 Introduction

 Disability Rights Washington (DRW) is committed to providing quality services to individuals with disabilities in Washington State.
 Occasionally individuals will not be satisfied with the services that DRW provides or by DRW’s denial of services.
-If you are not satisfied, please use this procedure to inform DRW.[1]
+If you are not satisfied, please use this procedure to inform DRW.1 The purpose of DRW’s grievance procedure is to make sure that DRW’s decisions and actions are consistent with DRW’s mandates, policies, and priorities.

 Who Can File a Grievance?